-The new kitchen presented by Michaël Verheyden, Bart America and Koen Roux at Interieur Kortrijk may be a luxury kitchen, but it is entirely bereft of superfluous gadgets.
+The new kitchen presented by the three men from Limburg - Michaël Verheyden, Bart America and Koen Roux - at Interieur Kortrijk may be a luxury kitchen, but it is entirely bereft of superfluous gadgets.
 Its luxury is in the materials and the finish.
 The concept for the kitchen sprang from a desire to derive an aesthetic from the utilitarian, instead of allowing the aesthetics to determine how the kitchen is to be used.
 The result is anything but a ‘showroom kitchen’ and entirely in accordance with the philosophy and aesthetics shared by Michaël, Bart and Koen: a kitchen that is genuinely intended for cooking, back to the roots and perhaps even a bit ‘Flemish’, despite being inspired by a world-famous castle in Bavaria: Neuschwanstein.

 Neuschwanstein Castle (1886) is Bavaria’s most popular tourist attraction and served as the source of inspiration for Disney’s fairy-tale castle.
 The fairy-tale exterior and the ornately decorated interior were built for the megalomaniac King Ludwig II as a tribute to his favourite composer, Richard Wagner.
 The rather simplistic, highly functional kitchen – which was, of course, not intended to be used by the king himself – stands in shrill contrast to the opulence of the rest of the castle.